QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <div class="row row-cols-md-2"><div>

-Remembering IP addresses can be a trough process.
+Remembering IP addresses can be a tough process.
 Because of that, **Domain names** were introduced, pointing to IP addresses.

 For instance, the domain name `example.com` is pointing to `93.184.216.34`.

 > Note: `example.com` is actually the **Fully Qualified Domain Name** (FQDN) `example.com.`, with a "`.`" at the end.
-That's why "`.`" is called the root, as every domain is a child of root.
+That's why "`.`" is called the root, as every domain is a child of "root".

 > DNSSEC stands for DNS Secure, which is an extension of the DNS protocol adding security as they were no such thing originally.